-Standard Plans and Behavioral Health I/DD Tailored Plans are required to cover the same physical health, LTSS, and pharmacy services as are required in NC Medicaid Direct, except for a small number of services carved out of NC Medicaid Managed Care by statute.
-The behavioral health and I/DD benefits covered under Standard Plans and Behavioral Health I/DD Tailored Plans differ in accordance with statute.
-Standard Plans are required to cover many behavioral health services included in the Medicaid State Plan and Behavioral Health I/DD Tailored Plans will be required to cover the same behavioral health services as Standard Plans, as well as additional, higher-intensity behavioral health and I/DD services included in the Medicaid State Plan and 1915(c) waiver services for individuals with I/DD and TBI.
-Consistent with the requirements set forth in 42 CFR 438.210, North Carolina has developed an approach to Standard Plan and Behavioral Health I/DD Tailored Plan clinical coverage policies and UM that safeguards beneficiary access to services while encouraging plan innovation.
-Standard Plans and Behavioral Health I/DD Tailored Plans are required to follow NC Medicaid Direct's clinical coverage policies for a limited set of services to maintain services for specific vulnerable populations, maximize federal funding, comply with State mandates and are permitted to establish their own clinical coverage policies for all other services within specific guardrails.
+Standard Plans and BH I/DD Tailored Plans are required to cover the same physical health, LTSS and pharmacy services as required in NC Medicaid Direct, except for a small number of services carved out of Medicaid managed care by statute.50 The behavioral health and I/DD benefits covered under Standard Plans and BH I/DD Tailored Plans differ in accordance with statute.51 Standard Plans are required to cover many behavioral health services included in the Medicaid State Plan, and BH I/DD Tailored Plans will be required to cover the same behavioral health services as Standard Plans, as well as additional, higher-intensity behavioral health and I/DD services included in the Medicaid State Plan and 1915(c) waiver services for individuals with I/DD and TBI.52 Consistent with the requirements set forth in 42 CFR 438.210, North Carolina has developed an approach to Standard Plan and BH I/DD Tailored Plan clinical coverage policies and utilization management (UM) that safeguards beneficiary access to services while encouraging plan innovation.
+Standard Plans and BH I/DD Tailored Plans are required to follow NC Medicaid Direct's clinical coverage policies for a limited set of services to maintain services for specific vulnerable populations, maximize federal funding, and comply with State mandates, and are permitted to establish their own clinical coverage policies for all other services within specific guardrails.

-Standard Plans and Behavioral Health I/DD Tailored Plans are required to use the Department definition of medical necessity, defined in 10A NCAC 25A.0201, when making coverage determinations and are prohibited from setting benefit limits that are more stringent than in NC Medicaid Direct.
-For example, if NC Medicaid Direct covered 10 visits for a specific service, Standard Plans and Behavioral Health I/DD Tailored Plans could cover 12 visits, but could not limit a beneficiary to less than 10 visits.
+Standard Plans and BH I/DD Tailored Plans are required to use the Department definition of medical necessity, defined in 10A NCAC 25A.0201, when making coverage determinations and are prohibited from setting benefit limits that are more stringent than in NC Medicaid Direct.
+For example, if NC Medicaid Direct covered 10 visits for a specific service, Standard Plans and BH I/DD Tailored Plans could cover 12 visits, but could not limit a beneficiary to a visit amount less than 10.

-The Department requires that Standard Plans and Behavioral Health I/DD Tailored Plans use a common prior authorization request form for all services.
+The Department requires that Standard Plans and BH I/DD Tailored Plans use a common prior authorization request form for all services.
 The plans collaborated with stakeholders to design a streamlined form to minimize administrative burden.
-There is a standard request process for "in-lieu of services," designed to encourage Standard Plans and Behavioral Health I/DD Tailored Plans to cover services or settings that are not otherwise covered under the State Plan but are medically appropriate, cost-effective alternatives to a covered service.
+There is a standard request process for "in-lieu of services," designed to encourage Standard Plans and BH I/DD Tailored Plans to cover services or settings that are not otherwise covered under the State Plan but are medically appropriate, cost-effective alternatives to a covered service.

-Finally, for a limited number of services, the Department requires that Standard Plans and Behavioral Health I/DD Tailored Plans follow specific clinical coverage policies developed by the Department.
+Finally, for a limited number of services, the Department requires that Standard Plans and BH I/DD Tailored Plans follow specific clinical coverage policies developed by the Department.